gmcouto/mediaddrr/README.md

 ## Features

 1. Adding NEW Movies into Radarr based on "Title + Year" query (as autobrr webhook), and some basic TMDB filters (Avg.
 Vote, Popularity, etc).
+2. Post releases into Radarr (offer for download) with release text transformation (so releases always match YOUR desired patterns).
-2. Pre-processed RSS feeds with pattern-based text transformation (so trackers RSS feeds match YOUR desired patterns)
+2. Pre-processed RSS feeds with pattern-based text transformation (No need to use this now that we have added the post release feature)
 3. A pattern-based text transformation UI and API (so you can test it before usage)

 ---